 Dubai continues to update its visa system to attract global talent, support professionals, and simplify residency and travel.
-In 2026, several important visa changes and initiatives are either newly launched or moving closer to full rollout.
-Whether you’re planning to live, work, or visit Dubai, here’s what you need to know.
+In 2026, several important changes are either newly launched or moving closer to full rollout.
+Whether you're planning to live, work, or visit Dubai, here is what you need to know.

-Golden Visa holders can now access consular services while travelling abroad.
-This benefit was previously reserved for Emirati citizens.
-The initiative provides added support and protection for long-term residents and was introduced in collaboration with federal authorities.
+Golden Visa holders can now access consular services while travelling outside the UAE — a benefit previously reserved for Emirati citizens.
+The initiative, introduced in collaboration with federal authorities, provides added support and protection for long-term residents, including crisis evacuation coordination, repatriation assistance, and a dedicated global hotline.

 A new Golden Visa category has been introduced for Waqf donors who financially support humanitarian and charitable initiatives.
 Both residents and non-residents can qualify, provided they meet eligibility criteria under existing Cabinet resolutions.